If you have any questions about Wombat & Poss, please let me know! Here’s some information that might help you out.

 Which organisations do you support with your donations?

-- ACT Wildlife is a Canberra organisation that cares for injured, sick and orphaned wildlife with the aim of releasing them back into the wild.
+- ACT Wildlife is a lovely Canberra organisation that cares for injured, sick and orphaned wildlife with the aim of releasing them back into the wild.

 - Asylum Seeker Resource Centre provide a range of support and advocacy services for asylum seekers.